overhangio/tutor/docs/troubleshooting.rst

     docker ps -a

-For example, if you have ever used :ref:`Tutor Nightly <nightly>`, check whether there are still ``tutor_nightly_`` containers running.
-Conversely, if trying to run Tutor Nightly now, check whether there are non-Nightly ``tutor_`` containers running.
+For example, if you have ever used :ref:`Tutor Next <next>`, check whether there are still ``tutor_next`` containers running.
+Conversely, if trying to run Tutor Next now, check whether there are non-Next ``tutor_`` containers running.
 If so, switch to that other version of Tutor, run ``tutor (dev|local|k8s) stop``, and then switch back to the preferred version of Tutor.

 Alternatively, if there are any other non-Tutor containers using port 3306, then stop and remove them::